Simple Ways to Keep Yourself From Overthinking

 Worrying about the millions of potential worst-case scenarios that could occur in your future keeps you from enjoying what’s happening in the present moment.
 It can keep you from trying new things, going to new places, or meeting new people.
 When you spend too much time worrying about the negatives, you don’t have time to imagine the positive outcomes.

-If you’ve recognized yourself as an overthinker, for goodness’ sake, don’t start worrying about how it’s going to ruin your life in the future.
+If you’ve recognized yourself as an overthinker, for goodness’ sake, don’t start worrying about how it will ruin your life in the future.
 Similarly, fight the urge to ruminate about why you’ve never self-diagnosed yourself in the past.
-It’s time to break that vicious cycle!
+It’s time to break free from that vicious cycle!

 You’ve already taken the first step in overcoming obsessing: you’ve admitted you have a problem.
 Now, the next time you feel your critical inner voice begin asking the “what-if” questions, take note of the situation.
 What triggered your overthinking hamster wheel in the first place?